dybooksIT/kubernetes-book/ingress/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 Sets the location of the error page for an existing service that provides authentication for all the locations.
 Similar to the Ingress rule annotation `nginx.ingress.kubernetes.io/auth-signin`.
 _**default:**_ ""

+## global-auth-signin-redirect-param

+Sets the query parameter in the error page signin URL which contains the original URL of the request that failed authentication.
+Similar to the Ingress rule annotation `nginx.ingress.kubernetes.io/auth-signin-redirect-param`.
+_**default:**_ "rd"

 ## global-auth-response-headers